drBenway/pixi-vn-wiki/start/canvas-position.md

 ## Position (pixel)

 Position is used to position the component with the pixel size unit.
-This property is introduced by PixiJS.

 You can modify it with 3 properties:
 - `x`, for moving things left-to-right (along the x-axis)